 Introduction

-Gain essential skills for a successful career in business with our nationally recognised Certificate III in Business.
+Gain essential skills for a successful career in business with the nationally recognised BSB30120 Certificate III in Business.

-Whether you’re just starting out or looking to enhance your skills, this course covers key areas like workplace health and safety, customer service, and business document creation.
-You’ll also gain hands-on experience in teamwork, problem-solving, and business software, all within a supportive learning environment.
+Whether you’re just starting out or looking to strengthen your existing skills, this course covers key areas such as workplace health and safety (WHS), customer service, and business document creation.
+You’ll also build confidence in business software, teamwork and problem-solving — all within a supportive learning environment.

-This qualification opens doors to roles across industries and provides a pathway to further study.
+This qualification opens doors to entry-level roles across a wide range of industries and offers a clear pathway to further study.

-Get job-ready and take the first step towards a rewarding and long-lasting career in the business career!
+Take the first step toward a rewarding and long-lasting career in the business sector.

 Pathways